 Tell us about Roots to Fruit…

 Company directors and childhood best friends Adam Holder and myself (Jonathan Ensell), established the social enterprise Roots to Fruit in 2013.
 Since then we have worked tirelessly to create a business that delivers education and therapy through horticulture, gardening and the natural world to a broad spectrum of people.

 We have always seen Roots to Fruit as a patchwork quilt.
 Diverse groups of people, from adults with learning difficulties to people suffering from debilitating mental health issues, can access our services.
 Running alongside all of this is our work with hundreds of primary school children every week, embedding and enriching the National Curriculum in around ten schools across the region.

 Why are you passionate about this cause?

-I’m a 3rd generation horticulturist and run training courses in my father’s nursery (Oakdene Nurseries), in fact it has been said of our family that gardening is so ingrained that if you cut our veins not blood but compost would pour out.
+I’m a third generation horticulturist and run training courses in my father’s nursery (Oakdene Nurseries), in fact it has been said of our family that gardening is so ingrained that if you cut our veins not blood but compost would pour out.
 I also found a passion for helping people with learning difficulties in college and prison to develop confidence, skills, passions, and find a reason to live again through teaching a variety of horticultural programmes and qualifications.
 It is so rewarding to help someone with low self-esteem and low confidence accomplish their goal, and being there to hand them their certificate is a great privilege.